 Gan & Lee Pharmaceuticals overview

-Gan & Lee Pharmaceuticals (Gan & Lee), formerly Beijing Gan & Lee Biotechnology, is a biopharmaceutical company.
+Gan & Lee Pharmaceuticals (Gan & Lee) is a biopharmaceutical company.
 It carries out the research and development, production and sales of recombinant insulin analog APIs and injections.
-The company product portfolio includes long-acting insulin glargine injection, fast-acting insulin lispro injection, insulin aspart injection, lispro mixed injection, premixed protamine human insulin mixed injection.
-Gan & Lee also offers cover related medical devices, including reusable insulin injection pens and disposable pen needle.
-The company utilizes its patented intramolecular chaperone technology for production of recombinant human insulin and insulin analogs.
+The company product portfolio includes long-acting insulin glargine injection, fast-acting insulin lispro injection, insulin aspart injection, lispro mixed injection and premixed protamine human insulin mixed injection.
+Gan & Lee also offers cover-related medical devices, including reusable insulin injection pens and disposable pen needles.
+The company utilizes its patented intramolecular chaperone technology for the production of recombinant human insulin and insulin analogs.
 Gan & Lee is headquartered in Beijing, China.

 For a complete picture of GLR-2007’s drug-specific PTSR and LoA scores, buy the report here.